jacksloan/qlab-rest/README.md

 # TODO
 - [ ] Initial speech-to-text proof of concept
+- [ ] Use speech-to-text to trigger a QLab workspace cue
 - [ ] Translate JSON to OSC messages
 - [ ] Connect Go app to QLab